 Wrapping It All Up

-Time is the most precious commodity we have—don’t waste it with ineffective workouts.
-Author Bill Starr couldn’t be more correct when he said, “Patience plus persistence equals progress.”
-Fix these common workout mistakes (forever!) and get the most out of your training.
-Progress will come, but remember to be patient and persistent.
+Time is the most precious commodity we have—don’t waste it on ineffective workouts.
+As Olympic weight lifting champion Bill Starr said, “Patience plus persistence equals progress.”
+Fix these common workout mistakes and get the most out of your training.